Managing Biodiversity: How to Fail at It?

-• Category: HiPhiS – Inter-university Seminar on the History and Philosophy of Science
+• Category: HiPhiS – Interuniversity Seminar on the History and Philosophy of Science

 • Dates: March 14, 2023

-• Hours: From 5:30 p.m. to 7:30 p.m.
+• Schedule: From 5:30 p.m. to 7:30 p.m.

-• Location: Faculty of Science, SC-10.01, Triolet campus, building 10, Place Eugène-Bataillon
+• Location: Faculty of Sciences, SC-10.01, Triolet Campus, Building 10, Place Eugène-Bataillon

 By Vincent Devictor, ecologist and philosopher of science, CNRS researcher at the Institute of Evolutionary Sciences in Montpellier.

-Receive a weekly summary of the UM agenda
+Receive a weekly summary of the UM calendar

-* By entering your email address, you agree to receive a weekly summary of the UM calendar by email and acknowledge that you have read ourprivacy policy.
-You can unsubscribe at any time using the unsubscribe linkor by contacting us by email.
+* By entering your email address, you agree to receive a weekly summary of the UM calendar via email and acknowledge that you have read ourprivacy policy.
+You can unsubscribe at any time by clicking the unsubscribe linkor by contacting us via email.